 Are the CMAE qualifications industry recognised?

 The Certified Club Manager is globally recognised as a valuable and widely respected mark of a manager’s commitment to professional development and the club industry.
-To date 44 European Club Managers have gained the CCM status.

 What activities do CMAE award credits for?